 Sun, 10 Feb 2013 00:00:00 +0000

-http://mixedbit.org/blog/2013/02/06/django_db_pool_on_heroku.html http://mixedbit.org/blog/2013/02/06/django_db_pool_on_heroku.html <![CDATA[Django DB Pool on Heroku]]> Django DB Pool on Heroku
+https://mixedbit.org/blog/2013/02/06/django_db_pool_on_heroku.html https://mixedbit.org/blog/2013/02/06/django_db_pool_on_heroku.html <![CDATA[Django DB Pool on Heroku]]> Django DB Pool on Heroku

 Recently I switched my Django application that runs on Heroku to use production PostgreSQL database.
 According to the documentation common queries to such database should take less than 10ms.
 Unfortunately, Django requests were taking about 45ms (each request executed a single SQL query, with no joins and a single row result.
 The row lookup was done by an indexed column, and all data fit in the Postgres cache).